department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/StructureDefinition-VA.MHV.PHR.vitals-intro.md

 - based on US-Core Vital-Signs profile on Observation Resource
   - Blood-Pressure is based off of the Blood-Pressure profile
   - Pulse-Ox is based off of the Pulse-Oximitry profile
-  - Pain does not have a specific us-core profile to derive from, so is derived from generic us-core vital-signs
+- Pain does not have a specific us-core profile to derive from, so is not derived from us-core
 - `subject` is a reference to this patient
 - `status` is `final`
 - `category` code of `vital-signs`